IgorGreenIGM/Interpolation/Readme.md

 ```bash
 javac src/*.java
 ```
-Open project with intelliJ IDE or directly import classes in your own project.
+Or, Open project with intelliJ IDE or directly import classes in your own project.

 ## Usage
 To use this library in your project, include the provided classes.
 Detailed usage instructions and examples are available in the code comments.